“For individuals, character is destiny. For organizations, culture is destiny.”

 Who is behind Belu?

-We were founded by Reed Paget in 2002 with a different name, in 2007 Belu was officially launched as an environmental social enterprise.
+We were incorporated by Reed Paget in 2002 and in 2007 Belu was officially launched as an environmental social enterprise.
 Karen Lynch led the business from 2010, securing a national network of customers, making Belu a respected name in the hospitality industry.
 Natalie Campbell took over the helm in 2020, three weeks before the global pandemic changed the world forever.
 In September 2020 – with approval from the board – Natalie invited Charlotte Harrington (then COO) to join her as Co-CEO to scale filtration and take Belu to new territories outside of the UK.

 Who do we work with?